Nikki Cook graduated Gardner in 2005.

 Nikki transferred to Gardner from a parochial school during her sixth-grade year.
 She was doing well in school, and yet, her old school had a “very black-and-white kind of learning that was based purely on reading, writing, and arithmetic.”

-Scott Peters and Tisha Carter have had their two daughters at The Gardner School for the past seven years.
+Scott Peters and Tisha Carter had their two daughters at The Gardner School.
 Tisha writes,

 “We love Gardner!
 We love how the community has helped support us in raising two little human beings – not just two more ‘students to educate.’
 Any school can teach the skills.
 Gardner teaches kids how to use these skills in their daily life and in setting goals for the future.
 Our family is better having been a part of Gardner, and we are grateful for the impact it has had in our lives.”